Grainne10/myproject/README.md

 The palmerpenguins data contains size measurements for each of the three penguin species: Adelie, Gentoo, and Chinstrap.
 They were observed on three islands in the Palmer Archipelago, Antarctica.
 It looks at size measurements and sex for 344 adult penguins.

 A brief description on the three penguin species can be found at [Oceanwide Expeditions Blog](https://oceanwide-expeditions.com/blog/meet-all-6-antarctic-penguin-species)

-Adélie penguin (Antarctica only) - Adelie are shallow divers and off shore foragers.
-There are an estimated 2.5 million breeding pairs of Adelie penguins in Antarctica.
-They weigh from 3.6 to 6.0 kg (7.9 to 13.2 pounds), grow between 46 to 71 cm (18 to 28 inches) tall.

-Gentoo penguin (Antarctica and sub-Antarctic) - Gentoo are deep divers and in shore foragers.
-There are estimated to be about  300,000 breeding pairs of Gentoo penguins in the Antarctic region.
-As adults, gentoos are the third largest penguin behind emperors and kings, reaching 50 - 90 cm (19.7 - 35.4 inches) tall and weigh 4.5 - 8.5 kg (9.9 - 18.7 pounds).

-Chinstrap penguin (Antarctica and sub-Antarctic) - Adelie are shallow divers and off shore foragers.
-With roughly seven million pairs of chinstrap penguins in the world.
-They have an average height of 68 to 76 cm (27 to 30 inches) and weight between 3.2 to 5.3 kg (7.1 to 11.7 pounds).